LiajuX/NextLevelWeek-PlantManager/README.md

 # to run the server
 $ yarn server
 ````
-Now, you just have to point your smartphone's camera to scan the QR Code displayed on the terminal or in the browser that will open to open the application in Expo...
+Now, you have to point your smartphone's camera to scan the QR Code displayed on the terminal or in the browser that'll open to open the application on Expo...

 <br>